 We will visit Elmina Castle, a beautiful Portuguese fortress that is now known for its dark history in the slave trade and spend time in the Kakum National Park.
 You will be able to spend time each day learning traditional drumming and dancing of the region.
 Cooking classes and the making of traditional food such as Fufu will all be part of your experience.

-All students will enroll in a 3-credit hour prerequisite orientation and cultural studies course that takes place during the Spring 2017 semester.
-A second 3-credit hour course will be taken in-country, for a total of six undergraduate or graduate credit hours, awarded in the Summer 2017 semester.
+All students will be enrolled in a 0-credit hour prerequisite orientation and cultural studies course that takes place during the Spring 2021 semester.
+A second 3-credit hour course will be taken in-country, and awarded in the Summer 2021 semester.
 These courses are designed to integrate academic and experiential learning with cultural immersion, identity exploration, and global engagement.
 The general undergraduate course numbers are listed below.
 Undergraduate students interested in other credits and graduate students may earn credit by arrangement with the Office of Service-Learning and their individual departments.